Eros/Notion/README.md

 Added in the boomer command to send a boomer video.
 Fixed the help command.
 Fucked up the AWS server and fixed it again, removed ForeverJS framework in the main file as it's running server side now.

+17/11/2019:

+Added the dadjoke API to make some terrible dad jokes.
+Currently has an API limit of 50 per day needs to be reworked, not paying for that API.